cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/index.md

 a browser-based Kubernetes administration UI and the Kubernetes API.

-This document outlines the standard configuration for a Managed Kubernetes cluster in Lambda's Private Cloud.
+This document outlines the standard configuration for a Managed Kubernetes cluster in Lambda Private Cloud.

 ## Hardware

-Lambda Private Cloud provides dedicated clusters that are isolated from other clusters.
+Lambda Private Cloud provides single-tenant clusters that are isolated from other clusters.
 The hardware details for your specific cluster depend on what you chose when reserving your cluster.
 Each cluster includes at least three control (CPU) nodes for cluster administration and job scheduling.

 ## Software